Toshiko Akiyoshi

-Toshiko Akiyoshi (秋吉敏子 or 穐吉敏子, Akiyoshi Toshiko) is a Japanese–American jazz pianist, composer, arranger, and bandleader.
+Toshiko Akiyoshi (秋吉敏子 or 穐吉敏子, Akiyoshi Toshiko) is a Japanese jazz pianist, composer, arranger, and bandleader.

 Akiyoshi received fourteen Grammy Award nominations and was the first woman to win Best Arranger and Composer awards in Down Beat magazine's annual Readers' Poll.
 In 1984, she was the subject of the documentary Jazz Is My Native Language.
 In 1996, she published her autobiography, Life with Jazz, and in 2007 she was named an NEA Jazz Master by the U.S. National Endowment for the Arts.

 Biography

-Akiyoshi was born in Liaoyang, Manchuria, to Japanese colonists, the youngest of four sisters.
+Akiyoshi was born in Liaoyang, Manchuria, to a Japanese family, the youngest of four sisters.
 In 1945, after World War II, Akiyoshi's family lost their home and returned to Japan, settling in Beppu.
 A local record collector introduced her to jazz by playing a record of Teddy Wilson playing "Sweet Lorraine."
 She immediately loved the sound and began to study jazz.
-In 1952, during a tour of Japan, pianist Oscar Peterson discovered her playing in a club on the Ginza.
+In 1953, during a tour of Japan, pianist Oscar Peterson discovered her playing in a club on the Ginza.
 Peterson was impressed and convinced record producer Norman Granz to record her.
 In 1953, under Granz's direction, she recorded her first album with Peterson's rhythm section: Herb Ellis on guitar, Ray Brown on double bass, and J. C. Heard on drums.
 The album was released with the title Toshiko's Piano in the U.S. and Amazing Toshiko Akiyoshi in Japan.

 Akiyoshi studied jazz at the Berklee School of Music in Boston.
 In 1955, she wrote a letter to Lawrence Berk, asking him to give her a chance to study at his school.
 After a year of wrangling with the State Department and Japanese officials, Berk was given permission for Akiyoshi to enroll.
-He offered her a full scholarship, and he mailed her a plane ticket to Boston.
+He offered her a full scholarship and mailed her a plane ticket to Boston.
 In January 1956, she became the first Japanese student at Berklee.
 Soon after, she appeared as a contestant on the 18 March 1956 broadcast of the CBS television panel show What's My Line?
 In 1998, she was awarded an honorary doctorate of music from Berklee, by then known as the Berklee College of Music.

+Akiyoshi experienced some difficulties as a Japanese-born jazz musician in America.
+Some music fans saw her as an oddity more than a talented musician, a Japanese girl playing jazz in America.
+According to Akiyoshi, some of her success was attributed to her being an oddity, saying in an interview with the Los Angeles Times, “In those days, a Japanese woman playing like Bud Powell was something very new.
+So all the press, the attention, wasn’t because I was authentic ...
+It was because I was strange”.
+Despite being born in Manchuria, Akiyoshi considers herself Japanese and, as of 2010, had not obtained American citizenship.